plausible/website/_drafts/google-analytics-and-privacy.md

 ### What does Google Analytics have to do with this?

-Individual targeting is only as good as the data collected on individuals.
+Individual targeting is only as effective as the data collected on individuals.
 With GA used on more than 60% of all websites, Google can track your journey through _most_ websites you visit.
-Based on this browsing history and many other variables, they can build a profile on who you are and what your interests are so advertisers can target you more effectively.
+Based on this browsing history and many other variables, they can build a profile on who you are and what your interests are.
+This helps political and corporate campaigns to target you more effectively.

 As developers, marketers, technologists, we shouldn't be complicit in this.
 Yes, most of us block ourselves from being tracked individually, but what about the websites we run?